AshampooSystems/boden/docs/docs/guides/extending/writing_view.md

 ```

 !!! note ViewCores
-	For more information about the intricacies of implementing ViewCores please see [ViewCore](../../reference/ui/view_core.md) and [IOS ViewCore](../../reference/ui/ios/view_core.md)
+	For more information about the intricacies of implementing view cores please refer to [ViewCore](../../reference/ui/view_core.md) and [iOS ViewCore](../../reference/ui/ios/view_core.md).

-## Connecting the ViewCore to the View
+## Connecting the View Core to the View

-Boden uses the [ViewCoreFactory](../../reference/ui/view_core_factory.md) to create instances of the ViewCore.
-To create the connection between a View and its ViewCore we have to add some boilerplate to the classes.
+Boden uses the [`ViewCoreFactory`](../../reference/ui/view_core_factory.md) to create instances of the view core.
+To create the connection between a view and its core, add the following boilerplate to the classes:

-### View header
+### View Header

 Add the following code to `ExampleButtonView.h`: